lorraine-sanares/Lorraine-Sanares/README.md

 ## Doing stuff with data sci and AI 💻 🎧
 ![](https://komarev.com/ghpvc/?username=Raine0554)

+🔭 I’m currently working on 2 things:
+  - Uprading my portfolio website using Next.js, TypeScript and Tailwind CSS
+  - Creating a dashboard which displays event statistics of my uni club Women in Tech

 <!--
 **Raine0554/Raine0554** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.